Loading

 The Pre-Flight Checklist

 Every risk that is now threatening this project’s survival existed in public records before the first town hall was scheduled.
-RealClear AI reads those records so your team doesn't have to.
+RealClear reads those records so your team doesn't have to.

 Vote Threshold Mapped — 4 Required, 3 Delivered